ettavolt/vt-talk/presentation/text.md

 Q?

 How to use it in one's project?
-I've also made a small example Spring Web application (servlet-based) to showcase how different parts could be configured to use virtual threads.
+I've made a small example Spring Web application (servlet-based) to showcase how different parts could be configured to use virtual threads.
 The app has the following endpoints: echo, proxy (to the echo server), write a simple entity to the database, run a match against index in Elasticsearch, and send something over a web socket.